DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/drag-drop-provider.md

 Name | Properties | Description
 -----|------------|------------
-DragDropProvider.DraftAppointment | [DragDropProvider.DraftAppointmentProps](#dragdropproviderdraftappointmentprops) | A component that renders a appointment being dragged.
+DragDropProvider.DraftAppointment | [DragDropProvider.DraftAppointmentProps](#dragdropproviderdraftappointmentprops) | A component that renders an appointment being dragged.
 DragDropProvider.SourceAppointment | [DragDropProvider.SourceAppointmentProps](#dragdropprovidersourceappointmentprops) | A component that renders a source appointment.
 DragDropProvider.Container | [DragDropProvider.ContainerProps](#dragdropprovidercontainerprops) | A component that renders a container for appointment being dragged.